Found a security issue with RubyGems or RubyGems.org? Please follow these steps to report it.

 Before continuing, please ensure this is a security issue for the RubyGems client or the RubyGems.org service.
 For all vulnerabilities with individual gems, follow our guide on reporting security issues with others' gems.
 If it's a security issue with the Ruby on Rails framework, see the Rails Security guide.

 For any security bug or issue with the RubyGems client or RubyGems.org service, please email security@rubygems.org with details about the problem or submit a report using HackerOne.
-The RubyGems client library is in scope for bounty reward.
-You can read the details of the bounty program on the RubyGems HackerOne page.
+RubyGems no longer offers monetary rewards for bug bounty reports.

 Please note: the rubygems-developers mailing list, the rubygems.org mailing list, and the #rubygems IRC channel are public areas.
 If escalating to these places, please do not discuss your issue, simply say that you’re trying to get a hold of someone from the security team.
 Thanks in advance for responsibly disclosing your security issue.